“Professor McKeganey is a hero of WFAD. He is a leader in our work for a better drug policy for the 21st Century for the world.”

 The WFAD has awarded Neil McKeganey the second Nils Bejerot Award for Global Drug Prevention in recognition of his distinguished career in drug research and for his contributions to drug policy, in particular for his championing of drug-free policies.

 Professor Neil McKeganey is a distinguished sociologist from Scotland who has worked in the field of drug abuse since the 1980s.
 His early work focused on the impact of drug use on female street-working prostitutes and he studied the impact of drugs on families and entire communities.
-He focused on harm-reduction drug policies and came to the conclusion that being drug-free is vital to long-term success within treatment.
+He focused on harm-reduction drug policies and came to the conclusion that being drug-free is vital to long-term success within the treatment.

 Professor McKeganey bases his views on his direct experience with drug users and on studies of drug abusers.
 His understanding of drug policy springs from these direct experiences and observations of behaviour.
 He is globally respected and one of the strongest voices for the drug-free policies that were championed by Nils Bejerot.

 Professor McKeganey said to The Herald newspaper: “I have tried to be as clear as possible about both our successes and our failures, to tell truth to power and to encourage organisations and governments to do more in meeting the challenge of illegal drugs.”